 Here are more self-care tips to help you stop smoking:

-• Schedule healthy, pleasurable activities on a regular basis, including seeing a professional massage therapist.
+• Schedule and participate in healthy, pleasurable activities on a regular basis.

 • Hypnosis has helped people quit smoking.
 See a professional hypnotherapist or try a self-hypnosis technique to stop smoking.
 Some research also suggests meditation is helpful.